Cross-origin resource sharing: History

 Cross-origin support was originally proposed by Matt Oshry, Brad Porter, and Michael Bodell of Tellme Networks in March 2004 for inclusion in VoiceXML 2.1 to allow safe cross-origin data requests by VoiceXML browsers.
 The mechanism was deemed general in nature and not specific to VoiceXML and was subsequently separated into an implementation NOTE.
 The WebApps Working Group of the W3C with participation from the major browser vendors began to formalize the NOTE into a W3C Working Draft on track toward formal W3C Recommendation status.

 In May 2006 the first W3C Working Draft was submitted.
 In March 2009 the draft was renamed to "Cross-Origin Resource Sharing" and in January 2014 it was accepted as a W3C Recommendation.

 CORS vs JSONP

-CORS can be used as a modern alternative to the JSONP pattern.
+The main advantage of JSONP was its ability to work on legacy browsers which predate CORS support (Opera Mini and Internet Explorer 9 and earlier).
+CORS is now supported by most modern web browsers, and can be used as a modern alternative to the JSONP pattern.
 The benefits of CORS are: